-Years of experience in the embroidery industry have given us some insight into what does and doesn’t work well in embroidery.
+If you prefer to create your own logo, we have some suggested guidelines to follow for creating a logo that translates well to embroidery.
+Years of experience in the embroidery and heat transfer industry has given us some insight into what does and doesn’t work well in embroidery and heat transfer logo design.
 We’ve broken the thoughts down into the following areas:

 Many professionally designed logos have blended colors or a transition from one color to another such as in this color bar.
 This might look fine on paper, but is very difficult to accomplish in a small, left chest or cap size logo.
 While printing simply adjusts the dots of ink on the page or pixels on the computer monitor, embroidery has to try to accomplish this with segments of thread.
-It’s hard to embroider a blended color well, especially in a small logo.
-We don’t even recommend it for heat transfers, since they are priced by the number of colors.
-A simple-looking color transition like this could have MANY colors in it, and therefore be prohibitively expensive.
-A large logo (such as to go on the back of a jacket) could look better as embroidery, but embroidery won’t be able to duplicate the look that can be achieved on paper or on your computer screen.
-Our advice is to not use blended colors at all if you don’t need them for embroidery or for heat transfers.
+It’s hard to embroider a blended color well, especially in a small digital logo.

 Often, the limiting factor in a logo’s size is small lettering or a thin, small part of the artwork.
 Don’t worry about sending us a larger logo than these guidelines – larger is better for digitizing.
 Sending one smaller might be a problem, since we need to enlarge it for digitizing.
 If we think something needs to be changed, we’ll let you know.

 Left chest: Up to 4.5″ x 4.5″, but the size recommendations for embroidery hold true here.
 For a youth-size full back or front logo, up to 10″ x 10″.
 For an adult full back or full front logo, up to 12″ wide and 14″ in height.